-There was sufficient staffing levels and skill mix to meet the assessed needs of the residents'.
+The person in charge maintained a planned and actual roster.
+There was sufficient staffing levels and skill-mix to meet the residents' assessed needs.
 There was an established staff team and relief panel in place which ensured continuity of care and support to residents.
+A number of staff had been redeployed from the provider's day service to support residents due to COVID-19 pandemic.